abdulrehman-03/Python/Games/README.md

 ### Blackjack

-Open the blackjack directory and read instructions.
+Open the blackjack directory and read instructions

 ### Guess The Number